Gissio/radpro/docs/users.md

 ## Tube fault alarm

 When no pulses are generated within a five-minute interval, Rad Pro produces a fault alarm.
 This can occur due to a malfunctioning of the high-voltage generator or the Geiger-Müller tube.
-Rad Pro also produces a fault alarm when the Geiger tube becomes saturated due to high levels of radiation, or shorted.
+Rad Pro also produces a fault alarm when the Geiger tube becomes saturated due to high levels of radiation.

 ## Random generator